veerendranayak/redshift-workshop/lab2-dataload/README.md

 ORDER BY starttime DESC
 LIMIT 2;
 ```
 ## Selective Filtering
 Redshift takes advantage of zone maps which allows the optimizer to skip reading blocks of data when it knows that the filter criteria will not be matched.
-In the case of the orders_v1 table, because we have defined a sort key on the o_order_date, queries leveraging that field as a predicate will return much faster.
+In the case of the orders table, because we have defined a sort key on the o_orderdate, queries leveraging that field as a predicate will return much faster.

 1. Execute the following two queries noting the execution time of each.
 The first query (Query A) is to ensure the plan is compiled.
 The second has a slightly different filter condition to ensure result cache cannot be used.
 But it can still compile cache.

 Query A
 ```
-select count(1), sum(o_totalprice)
+select /* Query A */count(1), sum(o_totalprice)
 FROM orders
-WHERE o_orderdate between '1993-07-05' and '1993-07-07'
+WHERE o_orderdate between '1993-07-05' and '1993-07-07';
 ```
 Query B
 ```
-select count(1), sum(o_totalprice)
+select /* Query B */count(1), sum(o_totalprice)
 FROM orders
-WHERE o_orderdate between '1993-07-07' and '1993-07-09'
+WHERE o_orderdate between '1993-07-07' and '1993-07-09';
 ```

 2. Execute the following two queries noting the execution time of each.
 The first query is to ensure the plan is compiled.
 The second has a slightly different filter condition to ensure the result cache cannot be used.
 You will notice the second query (Query D) takes significantly longer than the second query (Query B) in the previous step even though the number of rows which were aggregated is similar.
 This is due to the Query B's ability to take advantage of the Sort Key defined on the table.

 Query C
 ```
-select count(1), sum(o_totalprice)
+select /* Query C */count(1), sum(o_totalprice)
 FROM orders
-where o_orderkey < 450001
+where o_orderkey between 451001 and 829001;
 ```
 Query D
 ```
-select count(1), sum(o_totalprice)
+select /* Query D */count(1), sum(o_totalprice)
 FROM orders
-where o_orderkey < 451001
+where o_orderkey between 458001 and 835001;
 ```